l0r3zz/sloblackswan/content/hybrid_animals_section.md

             'systems_thinking': {
                 'principle': 'Nothing exists in isolation',
-                'practice': 'Always ask "what else does this interact with?"', 'example': 'Database capacity issue: what else depends on DB?
-What happens if those services fail?'
+                'practice': 'Always ask "what else does this interact with?"', 'example': ('Database capacity issue: what else depends on DB? ' 'What happens if those services fail?')
             },

             'second_order_effects': {